o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 In order to reduce the bindings surface, Keccak and SHA3 will be exposed via a `create` function, which behaves like a factory pattern.
 By calling this function inside SnarkyJS, we can define and expose all possible variants of SHA3(224/256/384/512) and Keccak without the need to have an individual function in the bindings layer for each variant.

-In order to differentiate Poseidon, which works over native Field elements, and SHA3 and Keccak which works over byte-sized Field elements, it will be beneficial to introduce a new type `UInt8` (a Field element that is exactly a byte) to draw a clan line between both hash functions.
+In order to differentiate Poseidon, which works over native Field elements, and SHA3 and Keccak which works over byte-sized Field elements, it will be beneficial to introduce a new type `UInt8` (a Field element that is exactly a byte) to draw a clean line between both hash functions.

 In SnarkyJS, these new primitives will be declared as followed: